About

 As Rav Kook tells us:

-The purest Tzadikim do not complain about evil,
+The purest Tzadikim do not complain about evil.

-rather they increase justice.
+Rather, they increase justice.

 They do not complain about Godlessness,

-but increase their emunah
+they increase their emunah

 They do not complain about ignorance,